 CBD oil — the most commonly used form — was medically studied in the form of a purified hemp extract that can be standardized and adequately dosed.
 Overall, a large variety of CBD oil-infused health products are available on the market today.

 There are also edibles (gummies, chocolates, brownies, chewing gum, etc.), liquid drops, pills, smokables, eye drops, suppositories, and topical products (ointments, cremes, gels, salves, and balms).
 Most of these are neither produced nor regulated as drugs.

-Epidiolex is the only cannabis-based drug on the market today.
-It was the first FDA-approved CBD epilepsy treatment.
-However, regarding the use of CBD oil, lupus research is still lagging behind.
+Epidiolex is the only cannabis-based drug on the market today; it was the first FDA-approved CBD epilepsy treatment.

 How Does CBD Oil Work?

 CBD binds with the cannabinoid receptors in the body that control our homeostasis through multicellular activity.
 There are two types of cannabinoid receptors:

 - CB1 — Primarily located in the nervous system, connective tissues, and glands.

 - CB2 — Prevalent in the immune system, heart, bones, kidneys, lymph nodes, liver, and spleen.

 These receptors and their human ligands comprise the endocannabinoid system.
 Isolated CBD strains bind mainly to CB2, therefore regulating the overall immune system and inflammation.